 The Student Council is a body elected by students in all years to give everyone a voice in school issues.

 Every class elects two class representatives who attend a Year Group Council every month.

 Each Year Group Council is chaired by a Senior Prefect.

 How are Student Representatives elected?

-All class members can vote for their choice as representatives using the ‘first past the post’ system.
-Candidate with most votes is elected!
+All class members can vote for their choice as representatives using the 'first past the post' system.
+The candidates with the most votes are elected!